hknio/anniversary-ctf/README.md

 ## Solvers:

-Submit your .sol exploit file along with your CV at https://hacken.peopleforce.io/careers/v/80005-junior-smart-contract-auditor.
+Submit the link to your .sol exploit file via Google Drive, OneDrive, or any other file-sharing platform, along with your CV to https://hacken.peopleforce.io/careers/v/80005-junior-smart-contract-auditor

 Deadline: 27 August 2024.